 You might be thinking, what is social anxiety anyways?
 It’s easy to equate your teen’s social anxiety to them just being shy.
 But there’s a key difference.
 Shyness is a stable personality trait, where your teen is a little slower to warm up, especially in new social situations.
-You might’ve noticed that your shy teen was a shy child too, who might’ve been initially nervous in new environments, but was eventually able to feel more comfortable and go about their day.
-This is in comparison to social anxiety, where the person has a paralyzing irrational fear related to being humiliated, judged, or perceived negatively by other people.
+You might’ve noticed that your shy teen was a shy child too, who might’ve been initially nervous in new environments.
+But was eventually able to feel more comfortable and go about their day.
+This is in comparison to social anxiety, where the person has a paralyzing irrational fear.
+This fear is related to being humiliated, judged, or perceived negatively by other people.

 This can include limiting their interactions with peers, speaking up in a class, or even ordering at a restaurant.
 As a result, their ability to function, including maintaining relationships or attending school, is highly impacted.

 Understanding what your teen is experiencing in those moments of extreme anxiety is the first step in being able to understand where they are coming from and how to help support them.
-Here at Simi Psychological Group, we can help guide you to figure out what is internally going on for your teen in those situations, and tease apart whether their experience is what we’d typically expect of a teen versus something a little more serious.
+Our team of therapists and psychologists can help guide you to figure out what is internally going on.

 When addressing your teen’s social anxiety, it’s really important not to minimize what he’s going through.
 As frustrating as it can be or as small as the situation seems to you, dismissing what your teen is going through sends the message that their experience and emotions are an overreaction and that they don’t matter.

 Instead, try to get on their level and really understand what’s going on.
 By doing so, your teen will feel heard and will begin to understand what they’re feeling is completely real.
-They’ll also be more likely to open up, not be as hard on themselves, and may come to you for more support in the future as well.
+They’ll also be more likely to open up.
+And to not be as hard on themselves.
+They may come to you for more support in the future as well.

-Following a specific situation where you see your teen getting visibly flustered, check in with them afterwards, saying what you noticed in an open, nonjudgmental way.
+Following a specific situation where you see your teen getting visibly flustered, check in with them afterwards.
+Say to them what you noticed in an open, nonjudgmental way.
 Your teen might pull away and not want to talk, and that’s okay.
-Even having a small talk with them and opening it up will send the message that you’re noticing Validating your teen doesn’t necessarily mean you agree with them – it sends that message that you get where they are coming from, and that their emotions in that moment are real and make sense.
+Even having a small talk with them and opening it up will send the message that you’re noticing.
+Validating your teen doesn’t necessarily mean you agree with them.
+Rather it sends that message that you get where they are coming from.
+And that their emotions in that moment are real and make sense.
 This truly helps you connect with your teen.

 At Simi Psychological Group, we work on helping teens validate themselves.
 By giving them space to process their experiences and recognizing that they are not alone.
-We also work with parents using role plays and other strategies to help them find the words to be able to truly connect with their teen.
+Our therapists work with parents using role plays and other strategies to help them find the words to be able to truly connect with their teen.

 It’s natural to want to help protect your teen from a situation that gets them super anxious.
 Unfortunately, that doesn’t help them in the long run.
 On the contrary, while they might have the temporary relief from their anxiety in the moment, it makes future social situations seem even bigger and harder to overcome.